jongeoand/poker-engine/README.md

 These maps make it easier to reason about bluffing regions, thin value opportunities, range advantage, and strategic sensitivity to future cards.

-Categorical mapping has been implemented, but no functionality for scalar / transition / frontier maps exists yet.
+Categorical mapping has been implemented, and some early work on scalar equity maps has been done.
+No code exists yet for pressure, volatility, transition or frontier maps yet.

 ## Current status